kavia-common/notes-app-project-49114-49204/NotesApp(WebApplication)/README.md

 - Backend port configured via BACKEND_PORT (default 5179)

 Health:
+- The frontend exposes a health endpoint at GET /healthz (returns { "status": "ok", "service": "frontend" }).
+- The app UI loads at '/', and API endpoints are under '/api'.
-- Frontend reports backend status by calling /healthz (proxied to backend).
-When backend is running, it should show "backend: healthy".
+- When the backend is running, the app's status section should show "backend: healthy".